GoogleChrome/web.dev/src/site/content/en/blog/overloaded-server/index.md

 ### HTTP Caching

 Look for ways to more aggressively cache content.
-If a resource can be served from a HTTP cache (whether it's the browser cache or a CDN), then it doesn't need to be requested from the origin server, which reduces server load.
+If a resource can be served from an HTTP cache (whether it's the browser cache or a CDN), then it doesn't need to be requested from the origin server, which reduces server load.

 HTTP headers like [`Cache-Control`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control), [`Expires`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Expires), and [`ETag`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) indicate how a resource should be cached by an HTTP cache.
 Auditing and fixing these headers will improve caching.